acucunato/dev-profile-generator/README.md

 ## Utilizing the App

-- The user will be prompted for their GitHub username.
+- Open the `index.js` file in your terminal and run the command `npm i`, then run the command `node index.js`

-- The user will be prompted for a favorite color, which will be used as the color for their pdf.
+- The user will be prompted for their GitHub username and a favorite color, which will be used as the color for their pdf.

 - The PDF will be populated with the following: